This page is a living technical record of skills, tools, and engineering practices demonstrated in this project.

 Static validator utilities

-• NumberValidator and StringValidator are static utility classes that expose reusable validation predicates and regular expression patterns (e.g., hex color format matching).
+• NumberValidator and StringValidator are static utility classes that expose reusable validation predicates and regular expression patterns (e.g., hex color format matching, single-line lowercase trimmed string validation).

-• Both classes use a private constructor with a runtime throw to prevent instantiation, ensuring they are always used as namespaces rather than objects.
+• All static utility classes (including Discriminator) use a private constructor with a runtime throw to prevent instantiation, ensuring they are always used as namespaces rather than objects.
+Runtime constructor guards are covered by unit tests.

 • Evidence: